 Unsurprisingly for a game with such a big focus on magic, spells are very potent in combat, and there are actually more mages than melee characters in the full party.
 Magic is subdivided into four categories: Black, White, Spirit and Composite.
-Black and White Magic cover offensive and defensive spells, respectively, although the “elemental wheel” (i.e. which element is stronger against which) is somewhat counterintuitive: it goes wind > earth > water (because cliffs stop waves?) > fire > wind (because fire heats the air?).
+Black and White Magic cover offensive and defensive spells, respectively, although the ‘elemental wheel’ (i.e. which element is stronger against which) is somewhat counterintuitive: it goes wind > earth > water (because earth absorbs water?) > fire > wind (because fire heats air?).
 Spirit Magic – like Mack, who is the party’s token Spirit Mage – is a bit of a mixed bag: it mostly covers status-enhancing or debilitating spells, but also includes some healing and non-elemental attack spells.
 Composite Magic is a different and more complex beast.

 Composite Magic, as the name implies, involves combining two existing spells into one.
 Composite Magic Levels can only be learned/used from accessories.
-On top of that, the character in question will also need to know both “component” spells in order to be able to cast the corresponding Composite spell.
+On top of that, the character in question also needs to know both ‘component’ spells to be able to cast the corresponding Composite spell.
 So, let’s say Ming learns Level 2 Composite Magic.
-She still won’t be able to cast Generata unless she also knows Refresha (Level 5 Spirit Magic) and Heala (Level 4 White Magic).
+She still won’t be able to cast, say, Generata unless she also knows Refresha (Level 5 Spirit Magic) and Heala (Level 4 White Magic).
 The consequence of this is that only the immortals, Jansen and Sed can use Composite Magic.
 Mortal mages need to be able to equip two accessories to cast (some) Composite Magic, and only Jansen can do that.
 Mortal non-mages need three accessories, and only Sed can do that.
 This only serves to further reduce Cooke, Mack and Tolten’s usefulness.